MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/filter-api.md

 ---
-title: Visual Filters API
+title: The Visual Filters API in Power BI visuals
-description: How Power BI Visuals can filter other visuals
+description: This article discusses how Power BI visuals can filter other visuals.
 author: sranins
 ms.author: rasala
 manager: rkarlin